yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

 OCaml functors - example1
 =========================

-Do you know the concept of Haskell functors?
+Do you know the concept of Haskell functors...?

 ```
 class Functor f where